Kangran/turtle-trading/README.md

 # what
 - Components of a complete trading system
-    - Markets: What to buy or sell
+    - Markets: What to trade
         - High trading volume
         - Trend well
-    - Position sizing: How much to buy or sell
+    - Position sizing: How much to trade
         - Diversification
         - Money management
         - Risk limit